-Are you harboring unforgiveness and want to get rid of the heaviness it causes you?
+If you’re struggling with unforgiveness then talk with a counselor/coach who can guide you through the process of letting go.
+Are you ready to rid yourself of the heaviness it causes you?
 Do you have someone you need to forgive and just can’t let it go?
 Do you need to seek forgiveness and need to know how and when?
 Do you want to mend a relationship with a friend or family member and have hard feelings that you’ve been carrying for some time?
 If you answered yes to any of these questions, give me a call.

 Applicable Life Coaching & Counseling Services

 Dr. Michael Brooks is the founder of Applicable Life Coaching and Counseling Services.
 His services are affordable, accessible, anonymous and available by appointment from the privacy of your own home.
 To avoid travel time and from the comfort of home, many clients prefer to meet with Dr. Mike over the phone or via Skype.
 The convenience of this type of coaching is the most effective means of Life Coaching and counseling for those who live out of the Denver-metro area.
 Give Dr. Mike a call!
 You’ll be glad you did!

 Warning: json_decode() expects parameter 1 to be string, object given in /home/customer/www/wrcnews.net/public_html/wp-content/plugins/posts-social-shares-count/classes/share.count.php on line 66